-The Board considers activities such as dances, discos, dinner dances, wedding receptions, parties - where a disco or band is provided, or beer tents at a larger event such as a gala or music festival, are generally acceptable for granting an occasional licence.
+The Board considers activities such as dances, discos, dinner dances, wedding receptions, parties - where a disco or band is provided, are generally acceptable for granting an occasional licence.
 This list is not exhaustive.

-In respect of applications made by voluntary organisations/registered clubs, there is no stipulation under the Licensing (Scotland) Act 2005 that applications can only be made for particular events 'arising from or related to the activities of the voluntary organisation'.
+In respect of applications made by voluntary organisations there is no stipulation under the Licensing (Scotland) Act 2005 that applications can only be made for particular events 'arising from or related to the activities of the voluntary organisation'.
 However, please see the section on mandatory conditions (below) that must be attached to occasional licences for voluntary organisations under the 2005 Act.
 There is a condition which stipulates that 'where a voluntary organisation is the holder of an occasional licence, alcohol can only be sold where the event is connected with the voluntary organisation's activities.'
 As with all licence conditions, breach of the condition could lead to criminal proceedings.